juicyj201/StockProgramProject21/README.md

 ## Summary

-The new version of the database stock program in C#, for Project 2: Group 21.
+The stock inventory application, for Project 2: Group 21.

 This program is created for people who work with inventory and inventory control systems.
 It is a lightweight database software, aimed at efficiency and functional use.